The Backstory

 Not enough time or money

-These are huge and I completely get it.
+These are huge factors and I completely get it.
 Before such a trip was financially feasible, it took quite a while to bank both time and money.
 Everyone’s situation is different and I was very fortunate to have a job that allowed me to set aside funds and accrue enough paid vacation.
 However, after those barriers had been overcome, I found other things continuing to hold me back.

 What about the kids?

 I’m a single dad.
 Three weeks would be the longest I had ever been away from my boys.
 Despite being 11 and 14 at the time, so not real little, I worried they would be upset with me.
 Perhaps resentful that I was going without them, or even feel abandoned.
-It may sound a bit silly, but it weighed on me.
+It may sound silly, but it weighed on me.

 Sometimes it can become easy to get stuck in the same old day to day routines.
 Day to day becomes week over week.
 In some ways it’s comfortable in the sense of knowing what to expect.
 It’s also boring AF.